annamel/acroparallels2016/dkopyrin/mapped_file/README.md

 # Improve insert speed on eviction

-As this library use simple approach it is easy to improve insert speed if we know offset of chunk in rbtree but its size is too small.
+As this library use simple approach it is easy to improve insert speed if we know that offset of evicted chunk in rbtree is the same as offset of new one and size of new chunk is bigger.
 Both of this criteria are correct for __chunk_manager_gen_chunk__ function so we just save found chunk and its node in rbtree and update its value with new bigger chunk (see __test_stairs.c__) that takes O(1) instead of O(log n)

 # Improve lookup speed by caching

-If one use any profiling tool on __test_ladder.c__(generating contigous intersecting maps) one will see that hotspot is rbtree lookup.
-As scenario of contigous read is common storing last used chunk might save from rbtree lookup that takes O(1) unlike lookup O(log n)
+If one use any profiling tool on __test_ladder.c__(generating continuous intersecting maps) one will see that hotspot is rbtree lookup.
+As scenario of continuous read is common storing last used chunk might save from rbtree lookup that takes O(1) unlike lookup O(log n).